Soufant/mc.ryan-mclaughlin.ca/README.md

 ## Client Modifications
 Please Note That:
  - No modifications are required to join the server, but some are required for full functionality.
- - Minecraft Bedrock players are unfortunately unable to use any client modifications due to how Microsoft has developed this version of the game.

 ### Required For Server Features
  - A Mod Loader For Minecraft Version **1.19+**
    - <details>